-- 33. Stone has amplified Trump's message.
+- 34. Stone has amplified the Trump Campaign's message.
 Stone is a far-right-wing political operative who has served as a close advisor to Trump throughout his run for President.
-Stone has a history of engaging in voter intimidation, racist and misogynist hate speech, and incitement.
+Stone has a history of engaging in voter intimidation, racist and misogynist hate speech, and incitement to violence.
 Stone has publicly called for the execution of Secretary Clinton, Senator Bernie Sanders, and George Soros, among others.
 He has referred to Herman Cain as a "mandingo," to former presidential candidate Ben Carson as an "Uncle Tom," and Representative Allen West as an "arrogant know-it-all negro."
-He is also the peddler of numerous widely discredited conspiracy theories, just a few of which include that the Bush family tried to assassinate President Reagan, that President Lyndon Johnson orchestrated the assassination of President John F. Kennedy, and that Senator Ted Cruz's father was tied to the Kennedy assassination. - 34.
-Stone's super PAC Stop the Steal Inc. is currently running a website called "StopTheSteal.org," through which Stone is actively signing up Trump supporters to "volunteer" to fight "voter fraud." #StopTheSteal is a popular hashtag among Trump supporters on Twitter, and Stone's group maintains an active Facebook presence.
+He is also the peddler of numerous widely discredited conspiracy theories, just a few of which include that the Bush family tried to assassinate President Reagan, that President Lyndon Johnson orchestrated the assassination of President John F. Kennedy, and that Senator Ted Cruz's father was tied to the Kennedy assassination. - 35.
+Stone's super PAC Stop the Steal Inc. is currently running a website called "StopTheSteal.org," through which Stone is actively signing up Trump supporters to "volunteer" to fight "voter fraud." #StopTheSteal is a popular hashtag among Trump supporters on Twitter, and Stone's group maintains an active Facebook presence. - 36.
 Stone and his organization also have widely disseminated messages via websites such as stopthesteal.org and through social media under hashtags such as #StopTheSteal.
-One image disseminated by Stop the Steal falsely states: "HILLARY CLINTON CHEATED AND STOLE THE PRIMARY FROM BERNIE . . .
+One image falsely states: "HILLARY CLINTON CHEATED AND STOLE THE PRIMARY FROM BERNIE . . .
 WE THE PEOPLE CAN STOP HER FROM STEALING THE GENERAL."
 Another states that "25% of Votes needed to win, is decided by illegals" and that hundreds of "electoral votes [are] at RISK of being RIGGED."
 Through these and other messages, Stone has sought to encourage Trump supporters to engage in unlawful voter intimidation.

-- 35. Stone is also using social media to promote the common plan that Trump supporters-and particularly those who have agreed to engage in vigilante "ballot security" efforts-wear red shirts on Election Day. - 36.
-Further, Stone and Stop the Steal Inc. are actively recruiting Trump supporters for "exit polling," specifically targeting nine Democratic-leaning cities with large minority populations, including Philadelphia.
-As of October 29, 2016, Stone claimed to have organized 2,177 volunteers to engage in this "exit polling" operation.
-That number includes volunteers signed up to participate throughout Pennsylvania, with more than 150 total volunteers statewide. - 37.
+- 37. Stone is also using social media to promote the common plan that Trump supporters-and particularly those who have agreed to engage in vigilante "ballot security" efforts-wear red shirts on Election Day. - 38.
+Further, Stone and Stop the Steal Inc. are actively recruiting Trump supporters for "exit polling," specifically targeting nine Democratic-leaning cities with large minority populations, including Cleveland, Philadelphia, and Las Vegas.
+As of October 30, 2016, Stone claimed to have organized 2,231 volunteers to engage in this "exit polling" operation.
+That number includes volunteers signed up to participate throughout Ohio, with dozens of total volunteers statewide. - 39.
 Stone's purported polling exercise serves no legitimate purpose.
-Stone does not run a polling firm, and effective "exit polling" requires focusing on competitive electoral districts rather than areas that vote overwhelmingly for one party.
-On information and belief, the purpose and effect of these so-called "exit polling" activities, which are focused on majority-minority communities such as certain areas in Philadelphia, is to discourage or intimidate urban and minority voters from casting ballots. - 38.
+Stone does not run a polling operation, and effective "exit polling" requires focusing on competitive electoral districts rather than areas that vote overwhelmingly for one party.
+On information and belief, the purpose and effect of these so-called "exit polling" activities, which are focused on majority-minority communities in cities such as Cleveland, is to intimidate and prevent non-white persons from voting. - 40.
 Through an organization called "Vote Protectors," Stone has also recruited hundreds of volunteers to watch polling places.
 The Vote Protectors website permits any volunteer to download and print official-looking identification badges, and asks that volunteers "commit to go out in November and Youtube and Periscope streams to the [Vote Protectors] website."
 The website offers detailed instructions for posting videos of voters online but provides few instructions for conducting legitimate exit polling.
 Instead, volunteers are permitted to tally up votes on the Vote Protectors website-for Trump or any other candidate-without any proof that they had spoken to voters or visited a polling site.
-Vote Protectors discontinued some, but not all, of these practices after they were exposed by a national media outlet.
+As recently as October